Trade Petition May Impact Solar Industry Players In A Material Way

-Recently, Suniva, a bankrupt US solar module manufacturer, has filed a petition with U.S. International Trade Commission calling for tariffs on solar cells and minimum prices for solar modules imported from anywhere in the world.
+Recently, Suniva, a bankrupt US solar module manufacturer, has filed a petition with the U.S. International Trade Commission calling for tariffs on solar cells and minimum prices for solar modules imported from anywhere in the world.

-Suniva is asking for tariff of 40 cents per watt on cells and a minimum import price of 78 cents per watt on modules during the first year.
-For cells, the proposed tariff reduces to $0.37 per watt during the second year; to $0.34 watt per year during the third year; and to $0.33 per watt during the fourth year.
-Similarly, for modules, the proposed MIP changes to $0.72 per watt during the second year; $0.69/watt per module during the third year; and $0.68 per watt during the fourth year.
+Suniva is asking for a tariff of 40 cents per watt on cells and a minimum import price of 78 cents per watt on modules during the first year.
+For cells, the proposed tariff reduces to $0.37 per watt during the second year, to $0.34 watt per year during the third year, and to $0.33 per watt during the fourth year.
+Similarly, for modules, the proposed MIP changes to $0.72 per watt during the second year, $0.69/watt per module during the third year, and $0.68 per watt during the fourth year.

 From a process perspective, Suniva is seeking a process that is very different from the anti-dumping and countervailing duty process the industry has worked with in the prior years.
 Instead, Suniva filed for relief under Section 201 petition of the 1974 Trade Act.
-This act, after a 120 day review period from US International Trade Commission, allows for the president to impose requested sanctions if "serious injury" is proven.
+This act, after a 120-day review period from the US International Trade Commission, allows for the president to impose requested sanctions if "serious injury" is proven.
 This has been used by other industries successfully in the past.

 At the outset, the request appears laughable as the prices being asked are about twice the current prices and would lead to windfall profits for module manufacturers who can sell product into the US market.